 Silver prices were variable and trended downward in the period 2013 to 2015 with the average annual prices decreasing over the period.
 Prices were variable to increasing during most of 2016, but dropped late in the year.
-Silver prices have been variable but increasing overall for most of 2017 and 2018, but have dropped since June 2018, with a recent closing price of US\$15.47/oz.
+Silver prices have been variable but increasing overall for most of 2017 and 2018, then dropped from June to September 2018, but have stabilized since that time.
+A recent closing price is US\$14.49/oz.